microsoft/hands-on-lab-acs-teams/docs/workshop.md

 The `stopVideo` function is an asynchronous function designed to stop the local video stream and stop sending it to a remote participant.

-- **Hide Local Video**: It hides the local video stream from the GUI.
+- **Hide local video**: It hides the local video stream from the GUI.
-- **Stop Sending Video Stream to Remote**: It retrieves the first call from the `callAgent`.
+- **Stop sending video stream to remote**: It retrieves the first call from the `callAgent`.
 If a call is found, it stops sending the local video stream to the remote participant by calling `stopVideo` method.

 </details>